Do you think you have a warrant in Maryland?

-Do you think you might have a Maryland warrant?
+Do you think you might have a Maryland bench warrant?
 If you think you might have a warrant it is important to contact a lawyer with years of experience navigating the warrant process in Maryland.
 There are several types of warrants and some do NOT appear in the online public database!
 For Arrest or Probation/Parole Warrants, Click Here: DO I HAVE AN ARREST WARRANT?

 A Bench Warrant is issued when you fail to appear in court (FTA) for a mandatory appearance.
 Many people are shocked to learn they have a bench warrant because they did not understand their appearance was required.
 Others didn’t receive the court notice and had no idea they missed a court date.
 Regardless of the reason, if a bench warrant is issued it WILL REMAIN ACTIVE UNTIL YOU RESOLVE IT.